 Personal and medical history.
 Your doctor will ask you questions to understand your symptoms and their causes.
 Bring notes to help jog your memory.
 Be ready to answer questions about your family history, the medicines you take and your lifestyle.
 This includes any current physical problems.
 Shortness of breath, wheezing, coughing and tightness in your chest may show asthma.
 This also includes all previous medical conditions.
 A history of allergies or eczema increases your chance of asthma.
 A family history of asthma, allergies or eczema increases your chance of having asthma, too.
 Tell your doctor about any home or work exposure to environmental factors that can worsen asthma.
 For example, these might include pet dander, pollen, dust mites and tobacco smoke.
 The doctor may also ask if you get chest symptoms when you get a head cold.

 Lung function tests.
 To confirm asthma, your doctor may have you take one or more breathing tests known as lung function tests.
 These tests measure your breathing.
-Lung function tests are often done before and after inhaling a medication known as a bronchodilator (bron-co-DIE-a-later), which opens your airways.
+Lung function tests are often done before and after inhaling a medicine known as a bronchodilator (brahn-ko-DIE-ah-lay-tor), which opens your airways.
 If your lung function improves a lot with use of a bronchodilator, you probably have asthma.
-Your doctor may also prescribe a trial with asthma medication to see if it helps.
+Your doctor may also prescribe a trial with asthma medicine to see if it helps.
 Common lung function tests used to diagnose asthma include:

 Will They Test for Other Conditions?

 If your doctor thinks you have something other than asthma or besides asthma, they may run other tests.
 These might include a chest X-ray, acid reflux test, sinus X-rays or other specialized tests.
 Your doctor may also perform allergy tests.
 Allergy tests aren’t used to determine if you have asthma.
 But, if you have allergies, they may be causing your asthma.